Turkey launches military offensive against Kurds in northern Syria | DW | 09.10.2019

 'Panic' as attack began

-The Turkish assault is center on the town Ras al-Ayn and Tal Abyad, while near the region's largest city, Qamishli, plumes of smoke could be seen rising in the sky.
+The Turkish assault is centered on the towns Ras al-Ayn and Tal Abyad, while near the region's largest city, Qamishli, plumes of smoke could be seen rising in the sky.
+There were also reports of strikes in Kobane.

 An SDF spokesperson said on Twitter that Turkish fighter jets were striking targets and "civilian areas" in the region.